3dcitydb/3dcitydb-docs/source/impexp/preferences/citygml-import.rst

 ^^^^^^^^^^

 A CityGML import process not necessarily works on all CityGML features within the provided input file(s).
-An obvious reason for this is that spatial or thematic filters that naturally narrow down the set of imported features.
-Also, in case the import procedure aborts early (either requested by the user or caused by severe import errors), not all input features might have been processed.
+An obvious reason is that spatial or thematic filters naturally narrow down the set of imported features.
+Also, in case the import procedure aborts early (either requested by the user or caused by severe errors), not all input features might have been processed.
 To understand which top-level features were actually loaded into the database during an import session, the user can choose to let the Importer/Exporter create